Welcome to the first ever workshop on shortcomings in vision and language (SiVL)!

 We call for papers that focus on analyzing the strengths and weaknesses of current models, datasets, and evaluation metrics as well as novel tasks proposed to overcome or measure current shortfalls.

-Registration deadlines: Early registration till 31st of July, regular registration till 26th of August.
+Registration deadlines: Early registration till 31st of July (expired), Workshop-only early registration till 10th of August, regular registration till 26th of August.

 We hope to see you in Munich!